A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 RPC and gRPC in a Nutshell:

-Imagine a lazy Sunday afternoon.
-You’re cosily lounging on your favourite sofa, far from the kitchen.
+Imagine a lazy sunday afternoon.
+You’re cozily lounging on your favorite sofa, far from the kitchen.

 1. The Process: Soon, the kettle whistles loudly, and cups clink delicately.
 Tea is being made—a process in motion.